MvvsnmDevops4122/K8s/K8S_PV_PVC_Volume_17.md

 * It is a cluster-scoped resource, It is independent of any specific pod or namespace.

-* PVs define the actual storage resource, including its capacity, access modes (e.g., ReadWriteOnce, ReadOnlyMany, ReadWriteMany), and reclaim policy (e.g., Retain, Recycle, Delete).
+* PV defines storage size, access modes (ReadWriteOnce / ReadOnlyMany / ReadWriteMany) and reclaim policy (Retain / Recycle / Delete).

 * Supports multiple storage backends like NFS, EBS, iSCSI, HostPath, etc.